mongodb-ps/ce-docker-mongodb-enterprise/README.md

 For the Ops Manager to access AppDB, docker compose is used to let the 2 container run in the same network.
 For now the AppDB is a standalone instance.
 As well as Ops Manager.

 ### The MongoDB Container
 Each container will have automation agent installed and started.
-You can specify how many containers to start by setting the number in the `config.sh`.
+You can specify how many pods to start by setting the number in the `config.sh` or [pass it as a parameter](#mongodb).
 All instances are started by docker compose so that they are in the same network.
 For the automation agent to work correctly, you need to properly configure the API key, project ID, and Ops Manager URL.
 Refer to the next chapter for details.

 ## Configuration